 After removing the back cover, the first obvious issue is the balance wheel.
 This one is loose and will flop sideways.
 That isn't right.
 This is the wheel that normally rotates back and forth (tick-tock).
 While the case is open is a good time to write down all the names and numbers inside.
 This watch appears to be clean and in pretty good shape.
 The crystal, dial, and hands are in great shape, but the case is badly worn.
 The gold finish is worn completely off the back and the movement is not held securely in the case.
 There are two case screws, but one screw head has pulled through the edge of the case.
 The inside of the watch is clean, with no visible dirt, or rust.
 However any oil has probably turned into a solid.

-This is the view that did it.
+Remove the back cover and WOW!
 The movement is a work of art.
 I have to get this working.

 Anyone who repairs anything knows that parts are expensive.
 If you need more than a few parts, the repair cost quickly becomes excessive.
 Sentimental value only goes so far.
 Even if I could find someone I trust with this watch, proper cleaning was going to cost almost $100.
 Repairing the balance, could easily double the cost.
 Then there was the issue of finding a repairman that I could trust to do the job right.
 My first inclination is to try and fix it myself.
 I may fail, but that is a possibility every time I pick up a tool.

 In the past, the best way to acquire spare parts, was to buy similar items that are also broken.
-Two broken items can nearly always make one good one.
-The left-over spare parts can often be sold for more than the broken item cost.
+Two broken items can often make one good one.
+The left-over parts can often be sold for more than the needed parts would have cost.
 That is a little harder to do with pocket watches.
 For one thing, most collectors prefer that a pocket watch be as original as possible.
-Many of the parts will even have at least part of the serial number engraved on them.
+Many of the parts will have part of the serial number engraved on them.
 Swapping parts is not a great idea.
 Plus, there are so many different models, finding a suitable donor watch is difficult.

 I still wanted/needed a similar pocket watch for training.
 Similar watches generally go for as low as $25 on ebay, but I wanted something that was working, and only needed to be cleaned.
 That's going to cost a little more, but should be nice enough to add to my collection.
-Yep, I'm hooked if two watches already seems like a collection.
+Yep, I'm in trouble if two watches seems like a collection.

 The next watch that found it's way into my mailbox was a Waltham, 18s, model 1883, 18 grade, with 7 jewels.
-This watch is nothing special, but it came in a very nice, fancy, gold-filled case.
-That was my main motivation, I wanted that case for my Dad's watch.
+This watch is nothing special, but it came in a very nice, gold-filled case.
+That was my main motivation, I wanted that case.

 Watch Collectors have widely differing views on what they consider original.